NAIOP Market Monitor

 Methodology

 The NAIOP Market Monitor analyzes data on transaction volume and capitalization rates provided by CoStar.
-It takes the largest 102 office and industrial markets in the U.S. and sorts them into the largest 51 and next-largest 51 as measured by transaction volume in the most recent quarter.
+It takes the largest 102 office and industrial markets in the U.S. as measured by average transaction volume over the last 10 years and sorts them into the largest 51 and next-largest 51.
 These markets are then arranged in two-dimensional three-by-three grids.
-The grid’s vertical axis sorts each set of 51 markets into top, middle and bottom thirds for transaction volume as a measurement of market size (large, medium and small).
+The grid’s vertical axis sorts each set of 51 markets into top, middle and bottom thirds for transaction volume in the most recent quarter as a current measurement of market size (large, medium and small).
 The grid’s horizontal axis sorts these markets by their volatility, measured as an equal weighting of the relative standard deviation of their respective capitalization (or “cap”) rates and the relative standard deviation of their respective quarterly transaction volume over a 10-year period.
 The bottom, middle and top third of markets are classified as “low volatility,” “medium volatility” and “high volatility.”
 Relative standard deviation was chosen as the best measurement of volatility; it accounts for a market’s size (e.g., small changes in transaction volume are more significant in smaller markets) and average cap rate (a small change in cap rate has a greater effect on real values in a market that previously had a low cap rate than it does in a market that had a high cap rate).
 The resulting grids allow a user to simultaneously compare markets by size and volatility.

 The relative volatility between the largest 51 and the next-largest 51 office and industrial markets can be compared on a percentage basis at a point in time.
 For this report’s purposes, the authors compared the relative volatility of each market in the first quarter of 2024.
 Some markets are outliers from the group average, so readers should not directly compare volatility for individual markets that appear in the 51 largest office or industrial markets to those that appear in the second-largest 51 markets.